-C.7.1 How will you coordinate your project?
+C.7.1 How will you coordinate your project and which measures will you take to mitigate the risks and ensure the quality of your project?

 Indicate who will be responsible for the coordination of your project.
 Tell what kind of management structure you will set up, and how the internal communication in the project will be organised.
 Separate operational and steering functions, e.g., plan both project steering and project management groups.
 Ensure that personnel for project steering and project management groups differ (for more information on responsibilities of project steering group see the Programme Manual).
 Plan enough cooperation to ensure joint implementation.
-Regular meetings, online or face to face, are recommended. (max.
-2000 characters).
+Regular meetings, online or face to face, are recommended.